vigneswara-propelo/harness-core/docs/api-standards/status-error-responses.md

 4xx range errors are to indicate the client made an error in the request and should resolve the problem before trying again.

-For practically utilizing the new error handling structures, we will be adding Filters on top of our existing Exception Mappers.
-This ensures no conflicts with our existing processes.

-_Note: These error structures are still getting refined during implementation and the following structures are meant to serve as placeholders until then._

 ### 400 Bad Request

 Generally reserved for input validation errors, e.g. on creation where field validation fails or a JSON payload is malformed.